-If you’re thinking about buying a home in Wisconsin, we’ve got bad news: the Badger State has some of the highest property taxes in the country.
-The state’s average effective property tax rate is 1.94%, fifth highest average of any state in the U.S. That rate may fall in coming years, however.
-Wisconsin recently passed a law that strictly limits increases in total property tax revenue collected by cities, towns, counties and school districts.
-Read on to learn more about that and other important Wisconsin property tax rules.
+If you’re thinking about buying a home in Wisconsin, there's bad news: the Badger State has some of the highest property taxes in the country.
+The state’s average effective property tax rate is 1.51%, good for eighth-highest in the U.S.

-But there is good news for those looking to buy a home in the Badger State – our Wisconsin mortgage guide can help make the process of getting a mortgage a bit easier.
+For those looking to buy a home in the Badger State, our Wisconsin mortgage guide can help make the process of getting a mortgage a bit easier.
 It includes important information about rates and gives you the tools to make more informed decisions about your mortgage.

 How Wisconsin’s Property Tax Works

 Property taxes in Wisconsin can be paid on two different installment schedules.
 The first requires all taxes to be paid by Jan.
 31, while the second allows for more flexibility, with two equal payments due by Jan.
 31 and July 31, respectively.
 Taxes are based on two key numbers: the assessed value of a property, and the total property tax rate.

 There are several types of tax credits that many homeowners in Wisconsin receive.
-The most common is the school levy tax credit.
-This credit is given to anyone who pays property taxes, and is based on their school district levy as well as the value of their home.
-Another common credit is the lottery and gaming credit, which is given to Wisconsin homeowners living in a primary residence.
+The most common is the School Levy Tax Credit.
+This credit is given to anyone who pays property taxes and is based on their school district levy, as well as the value of their home.
+Another common credit is the Lottery and Gaming Credit, which is given to Wisconsin homeowners living in a primary residence.
 The last is the First Dollar Credit, which is available to real estate owners who make qualifying improvements to their land.

 Wisconsin Property Tax Rates